 - People don't seem to use the bus very much anyway, given Sandy's reaction to your visits.
 Part of it is probably the small-town mindset, but it could also be that they just don't want to put their lives in the hands of a lush.

 Lewis and his relationship

-- There's a simpler answer: Joja smells profit in redeveloping the town.
+- Joja smells profit in redeveloping the town.
 Consider how much money it costs to fill out the entire form - if they can suck that kind of money out of the townsfolk, that's worth sending Morris in to oversee reconstruction.
 Stealing Pierre's business is just gravy.

 The Community Center Bundles

-- What on earth do the Juminos want with all that money I gave them?
+- What on earth do the Juminos want with all that money that's been given?

-- Easy to answer, once you think about it for a moment: The Money bundles are located where the vault is.
+- The money bundles are located where the vault is.
 What is a vault used for?
 Storing money.
 A vault would not be very efficient if it was an empty safe, after all.